yongzhengqi/qCleaner/README.md

 # How it works
 The program scan the
-folder(include subfolders) you select and delete `.exe` files if a `.cpp` with the same name can be found in the same folder
+folder(include subfolders) you select and delete every single `.exe` file if a `.cpp` with the same name can be found in the same folder

 # How to use
 Download `qCleaner.zip` from https://github.com/yongzhengqi/qCleaner/releases